grafana/mimir/docs/sources/operators-guide/running-production-environment/planning-capacity.md

 The [ruler]({{< relref "../architecture/components/ruler/index.md" >}}) component resources utilization is determined by the number of rules evaluated per second.

-When [internal]({{< relref "../architecture/components/ruler/index.md#internal" >}}) mode is enabled, rule evaluation is computationally equal to queries execution, so the querier resources recommendations apply to ruler too.
+When [internal]({{< relref "../architecture/components/ruler/index.md#internal" >}}) mode is used (default), rules evaluation is computationally equal to queries execution, so the querier resources recommendations apply to ruler too.

 On the other hand if configured in [remote]({{< relref "../architecture/components/ruler/index.md#internal" >}}) operational mode, most of the computational load will be shifted to query-frontend, query-scheduler, and querier components.
 So those should be scaled accordingly to deal with the extra workload.